ChristophGmeiner/sbmd/readme.md

 This process of couse could also be carried out with Apache Airflow.
 Since the EC2 I rented was to weak for managing many parallel processes, this was not set productive.

+I chose S3 and the json format, since it is the most natural way to store this data (since the API request result in single a single json file per record).
+In this way the raw data can be stored flexible and marked accordingly when loaded to the database.
+Therfore I have perfect control, what data was already loaded, what was not yet loaded and when what was loaded.
+Also concerning costs it is - according to my current knowledge - the most sufficient way for this process.

 ### Relevant files

 All confidential data is stored in a local config file and loaded to the cripts via configparser.